govau/design-system-site/content/components/control-input/valid-invalid.md

 ---
 ## Valid and invalid states

-Add highlighting around the control inputs to indicate valid or invalid selections.
+Add a border around the control inputs to indicate valid or invalid selections.